vineethsoma/ddc/README.md

 Run `npm run serve-prod` and navigate to http://localhost
 #### With Http Server

-To run the production build using docker -
-Run `npm run serve-prod-http` and the application opens in the browser at http://localhost:8080
+To run the production build using [http-server](https://github.com/indexzero/http-server) - Run `npm run serve-prod-http` and the application opens in the browser at http://localhost:8080

 ### Development server